 Looking to spice up your next dish?
-This homemade, sugar-free bulgogi sauce adds flavor and depth to meat, veggies, and more!
+This homemade, sugar-free bulgogi sauce recipe adds flavor and depth to meat, veggies, and more!

-What is bulgogi sauce?
+What is bulgogi sauce

 Bulgogi comes from the Korean word bul-gogi (불고기), consisting of bul ("fire") and gogi ("meat"), translating literally to "fire meat."

-Traditional bulgogi sauce is made with soy sauce, sugar, sesame oil, garlic, black pepper, and sometimes ginger and scallions.
+Now, traditional bulgogi sauce is made with soy sauce, sugar, sesame oil, garlic, black pepper, and sometimes ginger and scallions.

-How is the sauce typically used?
+How is bulgogi sauce typically used

 Bulgogi is typically used with beef, made from thin slices of sirloin.
 The meat is marinated in the sauce before cooking to enhance its flavor and tenderness.

-Is bulgogi sauce paleo?
+Is bulgogi sauce paleo

-This one is!
-Traditional recipes include soy and sugar.
-This recipe subs coconut aminos and dates, to keep the bad stuff out, but all the flavor in!
+The good news is, this one is!
+This bulgogi recipe subs coconut aminos and dates, to keep the bad stuff out, but all the flavor in!

-How should I use this sauce?
+How to use this bulgogi sauce

 My top recommendation is to use it in my Beef Bulgogi Bowls.
 They're quick, easy, and pack a punch of flavor.

-Peel and core the pear.
+- Peel and core the pear.
 Cut half into chunks for the sauce; save the other half for another use.

-Combine pear chunks and all other ingredients in a food processor or high speed blender and blend on high until combined and smooth.
+- Combine pear chunks and all other ingredients in a food processor or high speed blender and blend on high until combined and smooth.

 Looking for a way to use this Bulgogi Sauce?
 Try out my Hello Fresh copycat version of Beef Bulgogi Bowls!